javolara1/fuga-landing-ui/memory-bank/progress.md

 - **Development environment** running successfully with no errors
 - **Testing setup** with Vitest and Playwright configured
 - **Unit & E2E suites** verified on 2025-10-14 (Vitest and Playwright both pass with current fixes)
+- **Root Page Test Suite** enhanced on 2025-10-23 with 7 comprehensive tests covering all major page sections

 ## What's Left to Build